Failure to Yield Car Accidents in Houston

 Regardless, there are still some drivers that do not yield the right of way to other drivers.
 This ultimately leads to car accidents and severe injuries.

-If you have been injured call our Houston car accident lawyer today.
+If you have been injured call our top auto accident lawyer in Houston today.

 Right of Way at Intersections with Traffic Lights